dotnet/docfx/docs/designs/dependency-repository.md

 ### To build files in dependency repositories

-The files which to be built to page can also be from dependency repository, which means that you can build/publish **the mixed the content in your repository and other repositories together**.
+The files which to be built to page can also be from dependency repository, which means that you can build/publish **the mixed the content in the repository and other repositories together**.

-> Note: The dependency repository may be also referenced by others, which means that when you build/publish some files from dependency repository, these published pages may be duplicated with other sites.
+> Note: The dependency repository may be also referenced by others, which means that when building/publishing some files from dependency repository, these published pages may be duplicated with other sites.

-- Turn on the `InScope` flags in your `Dependency` config
+- Turn on the `InScope` flags in the `Dependency` config

     ```yml
     dependencies: